 What was his secret?
-He looked for a solution to explain what he saw, unencumbered by the Church's constraint that if God created the be at the center of the universe.
-Intimidated by the overpowering forces of political correctness, Copernicus delayed publishing his until the very end of his life and received a copy of the printed book for the first time on his deathbed.
+He looked for a solution to explain what he saw, unencumbered by the Church's constraint that if God created the earth, it must be at the center of the universe.
+Intimidated by the overpowering forces of political correctness, Copernicus delayed publishing his magnificent work until the very end of his life and received a copy of the printed book for the first time on his deathbed.

-In the intended preface to his book, Copernicus wrote: 'Perhaps there will be babblers who, although completely ignorant of take it upon themselves to pass judgment on mathematical questions and, badly distorting some passages of Scripture to their purpose, fault with my undertaking and censure it.
+In the intended preface to his book, Copernicus wrote: 'Perhaps there will be babblers who, although completely ignorant of mathematics, nevertheless take it upon themselves to pass judgment on mathematical questions and, badly distorting some passages of Scripture to their purpose, will dare to find fault with my undertaking and censure it.
 I disregard them even to the extent as despising their criticism as unfounded'.

-Much like Copernicus, the many climate experts who have moved away from the clergy science of Kyoto seek with an open mind to real, testable and observable mechanics of climate.
-These scientists are the vanguard of a modern Copernican revolution that should be all thinking Canadians".
+Much like Copernicus, the many climate experts who have moved away from the clergy science of Kyoto seek with an open mind to understand the real, testable and observable mechanics of climate.
+These scientists are the vanguard of a modern Copernican revolution that should be encouraged by all thinking Canadians".